matthewcburke/pugetsound-mobile/README.md

 * click the `New...` button to create a new builder.
 * in the next window, select `Program` and click `OK`.
 * Name the builder 'ndk-build'.
 * Click `Browse File System...` to select a location.
-Navigate to where you installed the Android NDK and select the `ndk-build` program.
+Navigate to where you installed the Android NDK and select the `ndk-build` program (`ndk-build.cmd` on windows).
 On a windows machine, eclipse will get angry if there is a space in this location string.
-Since mine was in "Program Files (x86)" I used the DOS short name.
+Since mine was in `Program Files (x86)` I used the DOS short name.
 See here (http://en.wikipedia.org/wiki/Program_Files) to figure out what it is for your configuration (32 or 64 bit).
 * Click `Browse Workspace...` or `Browse File System...` and select the root project folder `vichar` as the 'Working Directory'.
-* In the Build Options
+* In the Build Options set the builder to run `During a clean`, this way you can run Project > Clean everytime you pull
+* In the "Refresh" tab, you might want to set the builder to automatically refresh all resources (just be sure to save before you pull and/or project > clean).
 * Click `OK` to finish.

 _Note:_ you only need to re-run `ndk-build` if you have made changes to the native resources in the `jni/` folder.
 Otherwise, I believe that you can modify java code and still run the program.